 The introduction of this revision allows greater resilience at high temperatures.
 This is what allowed the T17+ and S17+ variants to make their debut.
 The BM1397AG chip is also found on the T17, S17 and S17 Pro models.
 Since it is located on many hashboards and includes all models, the BM1397AG is an asset in an ASIC repairer’s inventory.

 This review addresses some of the issues encountered with previous revisions on the T17, S17, and S17 Pro.
 It is not found on other Antminer 17 series models.
 It is unknown what fix this revision made, but BM1397AH hashboards tend to have stable hashrate even when the voltage is insufficient.

 The latest overhaul, the BM1397AI, is the ASIC repairer’s ultimate weapon.
 It fits all 17 series models (except T17e and S17e).
 The BM1397AI is found on the T17, S17, S17 Pro, T17+ and S17+.
 It stands out for its signal clarity, backward compatibility and significantly increased stability.
-In addition, we have noticed better performance for hashboards with this type of chips, allowing great flexibility in configurations.
+In addition, we have noticed better performance for hashboards with this type of chip, allowing great flexibility in configurations.

-What about BIN and hashboard level?
+What about BIN and hashboard levels?

 You can now fix your 17 Series hashboards

 You now have more explicit information than what the manufacturers give us.
 Our article is based on our experience, having worked on several thousand functional and non-functional hashboards.
 D-Central Technologies and D-Central Labs are companies operating in the mining world, producing several pieces of research related to Bitcoin mining.
 To continue to see more of our research results, visit our blog section and subscribe to the weekly.